 Graduate/Teaching Assistant hiring is coordinated through the Graduate School and the hiring department with administrative support from Human Resources.

 Temporary Positions may be arranged for faculty, professional or classified staff.
 The overall approval process is the same; however, some temporary positions do not require a posting.

 Student Employees (Federal College Work Study (CFWS) and Student Assistants)

 The student assistant and college federal work study payrolls are hourly payrolls.
 All payments must be made in accordance with state and federal minimum wage rates.
 Our ability to use the fee payment option for the student assistant payroll is limited to one time events and not for recurring activities.
 Student Assistants performing recurring activities should be paid on an hourly basis through the submission of bi-weekly time sheets.
-If you intend to employ a student assistant on a fee basis, please contact Jon Roma firstname.lastname@example.org to discuss your specific situation PRIOR to extending any offer of employment or submitting smart forms.
+If you intend to employ a student assistant on a fee basis, please contact Jon Roma firstname.lastname@example.org to discuss your specific situation PRIOR to extending any offer of employment or submitting HR Forms.

 Extra Service.
 Additional compensation paid according to strict campus, SUNY and Office of the State Comptroller policies and guidelines.

 Employees Who Also Work at Another State Agency.
 If a potential new hire also works at another state agency, you should alert Human Resources of this as soon as possible.
 The employee will need to complete a Dual Appointment Approval form, or the form UP-8 (UUP) or UP-6 (M/C) Extra Service form which requires explicit approval from the other state agency.